dfahlander/typeson/README.md

 *Arguments identical to those of JSON.parse()*

-Parses Typeson genereted JSON back into the original complex structure again.
+Parses Typeson-genereted JSON back into the original complex structure again.

 ##### Sample